mlc/couch-tweet-archiver/README.md

  * There could be a library of useful standard views, or even some CouchDB shows and lists for a usable web UI.

+ * The code could be extended to work even when CouchDB is not in “Admin Party” mode.

  * You could make this all somehow actually useful.

 License